lylybell12/FairyTalesAnalysis/README.md

 # Fairy Tales Text Analysis (in-progress)
 Text mining and sentiment analysis of adjectives and verbs that surround masculine (he/him/his/himself) and feminine (she/her/hers/herself) pronouns.
-The goal is to use this text-mining algorithm to assess the effects of sexism in children's educational content to uncover underlying influences to gender and STEM enrollment disproportionality.
+The goal is to use this text-mining algorithm to assess the effects of sexism in children's educational content to uncover underlying influences in gender and STEM enrollment disproportionality.

 ## How to start the analysis
 1. Download and open folder on RStudio